 - Conducts public outreach and education or information programs to promote and enhance public awareness of the activities of OHRP and human subject protections.

 The DED provides a multifaceted education program, including the activities and resources summarized below.
 Please refer to the pages linked on the left for additional information.

 Training - Videos, Webinars and Other Materials -OHRP has developed a number of resources to assist in training of investigators, IRB members, and staff involved in the conduct and oversight of human subjects research.
 These include educational videos, webinars and brochures.

-Quality Assessment Workshops - OHRP conducts free workshops on “Developing Your Human Research Protections Program: Regulatory Compliance and Additional Considerations.”
-They are only offered to institutions that review and conduct U.S. Department of Health and Human Services (HHS)–supported research, and are designed for an institution’s key personnel involved with the development and implementation of human research protections policies and procedures.
+Quality Assessment Workshops (QAWs)- OHRP conducts a number of QAWs nationally every year.
+The current workshop is entitled “Focus on Informed Consent”.
+QAWs are offered to institutions that review and conduct U.S. Department of Health and Human Services (HHS)–supported research, and are designed for an institution’s key personnel involved with the development and implementation of human research protections policies and procedures.

 Quality Assessment Program - OHRP's Quality Assessment Program is intended to help institutions evaluate and improve the quality of their human research protections program.
 Institutions may do a self-assessment utilizing the QA Self-Assessment Tool.
 In addition, institutions may contact OHRP to request an in-depth consultation.